TeddyRandby/cgab/README.md

  - `/usr/local/lib/gab/lib(name).so`
  Files ending in the `.gab` extension are evaluated, and the result of the last top-level expression is returned to the caller of `require`.
 Files ending in the `.so` extension are opened dynamically, and searched for the symbol `gab_mod`.
 The result of this function is returned to the caller.

-Most of the time, the return value of the `:require` call can be ignored.
+Most of the time, the return value of the `:use` call can be ignored.
 It is just called once to define the messages in the module.
 For example, the `io` module defines three messages:
  - `<String>:open`, which returns a `<File>` handle
  - `<File>:read`
  - `<File>:write`